 John has an annual distribution from his ARF of €75,000.
 His other income funds his lifestyle and he is concerned that he has a significant tax liability on his ARF distribution.

-As a result he chooses to invest €60,000 in one or more EIIS investment companies in 2018.
+As a result he chooses to invest €60,000 in one or more EIIS investments in 2020.
 The cash flows and tax relief would then work as follows;

 As we are not EIIS product producers, Harvest Financial Services Limited is uniquely placed to research the market to recommend the most appropriate investment opportunities for our clients and we currently have a number of interesting EIIS investments opportunities available.